-- (1) In the case where the high level Executive is appointed by His Majesty the King or the cabinet, using the power set forth in the law, to a position outside PTT Group and its subsidiaries, the high level Executive must inform the Board of Directors after being appointed by His Majesty or receiving the letter of appointment by the cabinet. - (2) In the case where the high level Executive is appointed by a government agency, state enterprise, another government-run entity, independent organization, or government-funded educational institute as a member of the Board of Directors, sub-committee member, working group member, expert, advisor, consultant, or any other position outside PTT Group and its subsidiaries, the high level Executive must inform the Board of Directors and obtain its opinion prior to assuming the position. - (3) In the case where the high level Executive would like to serve as a member of the Board of Directors, a sub-committee, or a working group, or as an expert, advisor, consultant, or any other position in a company or legal entity outside the scope prescribed in (2), and which does not belong to PTT Group and its subsidiaries, the high level Executive must seek approval from the Board of Directors prior to accepting the position. - (4) The Company's Executives, according to SEC definitions, who fall under the scope of (1), (2), or (3), should inform or seek approval from the Chief Executive Officer, whichever is applicable, prior to accepting the position. - (5) In the case where the high level Executive has already assumed a position described in (1), (2), or (3), or the Company's Executives, per SEC definitions, have already assumed a position described in (4), where their assumption had taken place prior to the provision of these guidelines, and where they still hold the position, they must inform the Board of Directors or the Chief Executive Officer, whichever is applicable.
+- (1) In the case where the high level Executive is appointed by His Majesty the King or the cabinet, using the power set forth in the law, to a position outside PTT Group and its subsidiaries, the high level Executive must inform the Board of Directors after being appointed by His Majesty or receiving the letter of appointment by the cabinet. - (2) In the case where the high level Executive is appointed by a government agency, state enterprise, another government-run entity, independent organization, government-funded educational institute, organization, association, foundation, or other entity established for the purpose of carrying out educational support, public charity or non-profit making as a member of the Board of Directors, sub-committee member, working group member, expert, advisor, consultant, or any other position outside PTT Group and its subsidiaries, the high level Executive must inform the Board of Directors and obtain its opinion prior to assuming the position. - (3) In the case where the high level Executive would like to serve as a member of the Board of Directors, a sub-committee, or a working group, or as an expert, advisor, consultant, or any other position in a company or legal entity outside the scope prescribed in (2), and which does not belong to PTT Group and its subsidiaries, the high level Executive must seek approval from the Board of Directors prior to accepting the position. - (4) The Company's Executives, according to SEC definitions, who fall under the scope of (1), (2), or (3), should inform or seek approval from the Chief Executive Officer, whichever is applicable, prior to accepting the position. - (5) In the case where the high level Executive has already assumed a position described in (1), (2), or (3), or the Company's Executives, per SEC definitions, have already assumed a position described in (4), where their assumption had taken place prior to the provision of these guidelines, and where they still hold the position, they must inform the Board of Directors or the Chief Executive Officer, whichever is applicable.